vectara/py-vectara-agentic/README.md

 * The `report()` method prints out the agent object’s type, the tools, and the LLMs used for the main agent and tool calling.
 * The `token_counts()` method tells you how many tokens you have used in the current session for both the main agent and tool calling LLMs.
 This can be helpful if you want to track spend by token.

+## Observability

+vectara-agentic supports observability via the existing integration of LlamaIndex and Arize Pheonix.
+To enable tracing of your vectara-agentic assistant, follow these steps (adapted from [here](https://docs.llamaindex.ai/en/stable/module_guides/observability/)):
+1. Go to `https://llamatrace.com/login` an create an account, then create an API key and put it in the `PHOENIX_API_KEY` variable
+2. `os["VECTARA_AGENTIC_OBSERVER_TYPE"] = "ARIZE_PHOENIX"`: to enable Arize Phoenix observability
+3. `os.environ["OTEL_EXPORTER_OTLP_HEADERS"] = f"api_key={PHOENIX_API_KEY}"`

+Now when you run your agent, all metrics are sent to LlamaTrace and recorded.
+You can view them at `https://llamatrace.com`.
+If you do not include the `OTEL_EXPORTER_OTLP_HEADERS` a local instance of Arize Phoenix will be setup instead and you can view it at `http://localhost:6006`

 ## Examples

 Check out our example AI assistants: